 Replace the search parameter with your vulnerability ID and use the exploit path displayed in the search results.

-If you are interested, find a good tutorial on the topic, it’s not possible to explain everything in a few lines.
+If you are interested, find a good tutorial on the topic (or read the documentation), it’s not possible to explain everything in a few short lines.

 If you want a visual explanation, you can watch this video on how to install Kali Linux on your Raspberry Pi: